croffler/hugo-test/site/content/sbp/spring-cache.markdown

 {{%vbar title="Benefits when using XAP as a Spring caching provider: "%}}

--	**Decreased Latency** â€“  Ability to utilize local cache across all server instances for localized reads, greatly reducing serialization across the wire
+-	**Decreased Latency** -  Ability to utilize local cache across all server instances for localized reads, greatly reducing serialization across the wire

--	**Scalability** â€“ Horizontally scalable and partitioned cache with flexible cache entry routing
+-	**Scalability** - Horizontally scalable and partitioned cache with flexible cache entry routing

--	**High Availability** â€“ Each parti
+-	**High Availability** - Each parti